Edit this page

 Server-side

-The globalContext is created when the server starts and lives until the server process is shut down.
+The globalContext is created when the server starts, and lives until the server process shuts down.
+For example, if your server process runs for 5 days, then the globalContext object lives for 5 days.

-If your JavaScript server runs in a single process, then you have a single globalContext object for your entire server-side.
-If that server process stays alive for many days at a time, then the globalContext object does too.
+If your JavaScript server runs as a single process, then you have only one globalContext object for your entire server-side.

-On edge environments, where there can be multiple server processes/workers, you can have multiple server-side globalContext object — one per process/worker.
+On edge environments, there are typically multiple server processes/workers, so you get multiple server-side globalContext objects — one per process/worker.

 Client-side

-When a user starts visting your website, a new globalContext object is created that lives until the user closes your website.
-If the user opens your website in multiple tabs, there is one globalContext per tab.
+When a user starts visiting your website, a new globalContext object is created that lives until the user closes your website.
+If the user opens your website in multiple tabs, then there is one globalContext per tab.

 Pre-rendering